 My adventure began high up in Canada’s Nunavut province.
 Here, on the edge of the Arctic Ocean, I met my guide for the journey, Sarah McNair-Landry.
 A professional expeditioner, and the first woman to be recognized by the International Polar Guides Association as a Master Polar Guide, I can say with certainty that Sarah is one of the fiercest explorers I have ever met.

 Growing up with the Arctic Ocean and a team of sled dogs in her backyard, Sarah has been exploring the far reaches of this planet her entire life.
 Now, with her partner Erik Boomer, she runs Northwinds Expeditions, a company with a passion for the cold, offering incredible adventures across the North and South Poles, as well as leading scientific expeditions, film crews, photographers and more.

 One of my main concerns when deciding to take this journey was the idea of having to buy all sorts of specialized gear.
 Thankfully, Northwinds Expeditions had me (and all their guests) covered.
-Their Gear Room is filled with all the speciality cold-weather exploration gear you could possibly need, meaning I just needed to show up in my normal ski gear, and they took care of the rest.
-Special pants, over-boots, over-gloves, over-coats and more, I put on this second suit of cold weather armour and got ready to take on dogsledding across the Arctic.
+Their Gear Room is filled with all the specialty cold-weather exploration gear you could possibly need, meaning I just needed to show up in my normal ski gear, and they took care of the rest.
+Special pants, over-boots, over-gloves, over-coats and more, I put on this second suit of cold weather armour and got ready to take on Iqaluit dogsledding tours across the Arctic.

 Meeting the Dogs

 After gearing up, Sarah and Erik led the group through a quick orientation of what we could expect on our dog sledding adventure.
 We learned about the dogs, the sleds, the conditions and more, ensuring all of us were comfortable with what we were about to experience.